Woahai321/list-sync/ReadMe.md

 - **Advanced Error Handling**: Comprehensive logging and error messages to help you troubleshoot anything.
 - **One-time Configuration**: Save and reuse configuration profiles, simplifying future imports.
 - **Seamless Exit**: Gracefully stop the import process without losing your place.
+- **Encryption for Configuration**: Securely store your Overseerr URL and API key with encryption.
+- **Detailed Logging**: Separate logs for main processes and successfully added items.

 ---